Digital security concept with multiple padlock icons and abstract blue and yellow grid background.

 2. Prioritise

-SAFE: Prioritise translates evidence into scored analysis, visual summaries, and practical interpretation
+SAFE: Prioritise translates evidence into scored analysis, visual summaries, and practical next steps

-Rather than overwhelming teams with technical detail, Prioritise shows where resilience is strongest, where exposure is highest, and which issues need attention first.
-In short, communicating cyber risk beyond the IT team becomes easier.
+Teams don't need overwhelming technical detail, they need to know how to reduce risk fast.
+Prioritise shows where resilience is strongest, where exposure is highest, and which issues need attention first.

 SAFE: Prioritise:

-• Converts findings into clear scores, summaries, and visual outputs
+• Converts findings into scores, reports, summaries, and visual outputs

 • Highlights priority risks, maturity gaps, and areas of overexposure